AutoReiv/kuberus/README.md

    # K-RBAC

-   K-RBAC is a web application designed to simplify the management of Kubernetes Role-Based Access Control (RBAC) resources.
-It provides an intuitive interface for viewing, creating, updating, and deleting roles, role bindings, cluster roles, and cluster role bindings within your Kubernetes cluster.

-   ## Features

-   - **User Management**: Easily view and manage users and their associated roles.
+   **Transform Your Kubernetes Management with K-RBAC!**

+   Dive into seamless Kubernetes Role-Based Access Control with K-RBAC, the ultimate tool for managing your cluster's security with ease and precision.
+Whether you're a seasoned Kubernetes admin or just starting out, K-RBAC offers an intuitive interface that simplifies the complex world of roles, bindings, and permissions.

+   **Why Choose K-RBAC?**

+   - **Simplified Authorization**: Streamline Kubernetes authorization with an intuitive interface that makes managing roles and permissions straightforward.
-   - **Group Management**: List and manage groups and their role bindings.
+   - **Effortless Management**: Navigate and manage users, groups, and namespaces with just a few clicks.
-   - **Namespace Management**: Create, list, and delete namespaces effortlessly.
-   - **Role Management**: Create, update, delete, and view details of roles and role bindings.
+   - **Comprehensive Control**: Create, update, and delete roles and bindings without breaking a sweat.
-   - **Cluster Role Management**: Manage cluster roles and cluster role bindings with ease.
-   - **Service Account Management**: View and manage service accounts and their roles.
-   - **API Resources**: Retrieve and display all available Kubernetes API resources.
+   - **Secure and Scalable**: Built to handle the demands of modern Kubernetes environments.

    ## Getting Started